-La’Na Holden, ’19 M.Ed., strongly believes in practicing what you preach.
-So much that she returned to school to obtain her M.Ed. because she often tells her students to always be willing to grow and learn.
+La’Na Holden, ’19 M.Ed., returned to school to obtain her M.Ed. because she is passionate about always looking for ways to grow and learn.

 Abla Awadallah, ’19, M.A. in Teaching, dreamed of becoming a lawyer, but after teaching refugees abroad, she discovered a newfound love.

 At Meredith, Adelie Salagnac, ’19 MBA, gained confidence and experience she is carrying into a career in business.

 Teaching Gyrotonic exercise inspired Nina Didner to enroll in the Pre-Health Post-Baccalaureate Certificate Program at Meredith.